thedaviddias/bfdes.in/posts/hello-world.md

   Such Single Page Applications are usually created with frameworks like [Angular](https://angular.io) and [React](https://reactjs.org).
   SPA code almost always needs to consume content from an API server.

+Static resources are easier to cache and static websites are more amenable to search engine optimisation.
-Of course in practice most websites are built using a combination of approaches.
+In practice most [modern websites](https://netflix.com) are built using a combination of approaches because they need to support dynamic content and also load efficiently.

 ### Isomorphic apps